PramodhSL/Landslide-Hazard-Zonation/README.md

 Each application requires specific input data in the form of GeoTIFF (`.tif`) files and, for the Debris Flow app, a CSV file.
 The GUI for each application will prompt you for the required files.

-**Note:** As requested, the data files (e.g., DEM, Flow Direction, LHZM, etc.) are not included in this repository.
+**Note:** The data files (e.g., DEM, Flow Direction, LHZM, etc.) are not included in this repository.
 You will need to provide your own data to run the applications.